Posted at Dec 18, 2020 8:06:00 AM by THAT Agency | Share

 Remember, it’s a process and there’s no such thing as a perfect site.

-So what does site maintenance look like?
-What are the activities that go into properly maintaining a site and what does it provide your business with?
-While I mentioned a few in the previous section, here are a few tangible things you can expect to see from ongoing site maintenance.
+So... what exactly does does that look like?
+What are the specific activities that go into properly maintaining a website and what does maintenance provide your business with?
+Here are three tangible things you can expect to see from ongoing website maintenance.

 With SEO being such an important factor in the digital marketing arena, it’s no questions that consistently publishing blog content provides invaluable benefits to your business.
 Blogging for business growth can generate a massive amount of revenue for your business and deliver quality leads to your business.